Moral Hazard is the concept that individuals have incentives to alter their behaviour when their risk or bad-decision making is borne by others.

 - This could lead to a missing market.
 The insurance firm doesn’t want to insure bicycles because people change their behaviour.

-In the case of the sub-prime mortgage market.
-Lenders faced a situation of moral hazard.
-They were able to sell on any mortgage they lent to other financial institutions.
+In the case of the sub-prime mortgage market 2000-2007; lenders faced a situation of moral hazard.
+They were able to sell on mortgage bundles to other financial institutions.
 Because there was strong demand from other people, and because other banks were taking on all the risk, the mortgage companies had less incentive to check the mortgages could be repaid.
 Therefore, there was a big growth in sub-prime mortgage lending with inadequate checks made.

 It is argued that membership of the Euro can cause a type of moral hazard.
 A country in the Euro may assume that if it gets into difficulties, other countries will bail it out.
-Therefore, they may allow debt to grow.
-For example, when Greece joined the Euro, it benefited from low interest rates because it was in the Euro.
-This encouraged them to keep borrowing, until markets realised too late, that they actually had high debts.
+Therefore, they may allow their debt to grow.
+For example, when Greece joined the Euro, it benefited from low-interest rates because it was in the Euro.
+This encouraged them to keep increasing public sector debt – until markets realised too late that they actually had high, unsustainable debts.

 Overcoming Moral Hazard

 1. Build in incentives.
-The insurance firms needs to provide incentives so that you still want to insure your bike.
+To avoid moral hazard in insurance, the insurance firm will design a contract to give you an incentive to make you insure your bike.
 This is why they will not insure for the full amount.
-Usually you have to pay the first £50 of an insurance claim.
+Usua, ly you have to pay the first £50 of an insurance claim.
 Insurance firms also make the process of getting money difficult.
 This means that you become more reluctant to make claims and so will try to avoid having your bike stolen in the first place.

-Readers Question on Moral Hazard. – can it be when information is complete, when information is asymmetric, when information is biased against the consumer or is it when information is exaggerated. can you help be with this question please?
+Readers Question on Moral Hazard. – can it be when information is complete when information is asymmetric when information is biased against the consumer or is it when information is exaggerated?

 Worth being aware of adverse selection.
 Adverse selection occurs when there may be a bad choice of products due to asymmetric information.